If you thought that a Dutch wedding was quite the same as in a Hollywood movie — well, you’re wrong.

 The best (wo)man

-The tradition of the best man is not common within a marriage in the Netherlands.
+The tradition of the best man is not common in a marriage in the Netherlands.
 At least not as we know the best man from Hollywood movies.
 The best man is best compared to the Dutch ceremoniemeester (master of ceremonies).
 This is sometimes best described as the free-wedding-planner-friend.

 Has your future partner not bothered to show up to the big day?
 Don’t panic.
 You can still get married!
 If, for some reason one of the partners can’t attend the wedding, a marriage can still legally be executed.

-Originally, the glove was placed on the altar as a sign of the presence and consent of the absent groom.
-It also happened frequently after WWII, as young men would emigrate to other countries to later be accompanied by their wife.
 Before they would get married, however, the man would travel to the new home country to get a job first.
-This is so he was able to provide for his future wife when she would arrive.
+This is so he was able to provide for his future wife when she arrived.

 Something old, something new, something Dutch, something blue